FedSN: A Federated Learning Framework over Heterogeneous LEO Satellite Networks: Framework Design

 \end{itemize}

-According to the above \rev{insights}, it is crucial to carefully design the sub-structure distribution method for improving training performance.
+According to the above {insights}, it is crucial to carefully design the sub-structure distribution method for improving training performance.
 We propose an adaptive scrolling sub-structure distribution method that adheres to the following two design principles: First, different basic sub-structure models should be trained as equally as possible.
-Second, the dataset dispersed across distinct satellites should be \rev{trained on each basic sub-structure model,} regardless of the satellites' available budgets. \rev{ In each round, we utilize an adaptive scrolling window in each satellite based on its available budget to select sequential basic sub-structure models, but for different satellites, we need to ensure that the window does not start from the same position in the sequence of basic-sub-structure models. }
+Second, the dataset dispersed across distinct satellites should be {trained on each basic sub-structure model,} regardless of the satellites' available budgets. { In each round, we utilize an adaptive scrolling window in each satellite based on its available budget to select sequential basic sub-structure models, but for different satellites, we need to ensure that the window does not start from the same position in the sequence of basic-sub-structure models. {This dynamic scrolling of substructure combinations prevents fixed combinations from training exclusively on a single satellite, thereby guaranteeing the evenness of model training.} }

-Taking Fig.~\ref{fig:Sub_distribution_method} as an example, considering the available budget ${{\cal B}^k} = \left\{ {0.25, 0.5, 0.5, 0.75} \right\} $ for the $k$-th satellite group, the corresponding cardinalities of the \rev{combination} are $1$, $2$, $2$, and $3$, respectively.
-For the first satellite, we select the \rev{basic sub-structure model ${{{\bf{w}}^k_1}}$} using a window of length $1$.
-Then, the scrolling window \rev{moves forward one step}, and its length is adjusted to $2$ based on the available budget of the second satellite, resulting in the combination $\left\{ {{{\bf{w}}^k_2},{{\bf{w}}^k_3}} \right\}$.
-Similarly, the combinations $\left\{ {{{\bf{w}}^k_3},{{\bf{w}}^k_4}} \right\}$ and $\left\{ {{{\bf{w}}^k_1},{{\bf{w}}^k_2}},{{\bf{w}}^k_4} \right\}$ are \rev{selected} to the third and fourth satellites, respectively.
+Taking Fig.~\ref{fig:Sub_distribution_method} as an example, considering the available budget ${{\cal B}^k} = \left\{ {0.25, 0.5, 0.5, 0.75} \right\} $ for the $k$-th satellite group, the corresponding cardinalities of the {combination} are $1$, $2$, $2$, and $3$, respectively.
+For the first satellite, we select the {basic sub-structure model ${{{\bf{w}}^k_1}}$} using a window of length $1$.
+Then, the scrolling window {moves forward one step}, and its length is adjusted to $2$ based on the available budget of the second satellite, resulting in the combination $\left\{ {{{\bf{w}}^k_2},{{\bf{w}}^k_3}} \right\}$.
+Similarly, the combinations $\left\{ {{{\bf{w}}^k_3},{{\bf{w}}^k_4}} \right\}$ and $\left\{ {{{\bf{w}}^k_1},{{\bf{w}}^k_2}},{{\bf{w}}^k_4} \right\}$ are {selected} to the third and fourth satellites, respectively.

-In a nutshell, on the one hand, the scrolling window mechanism ensures that \rev{all basic sub-structure models are trained approximately equally.} Additionally, the adaptive window size allows real-time adjustment based on the available budgets of different satellites.
-On the other hand, \rev{this method fully train data dispersed across distinct satellites.
+In a nutshell, on the one hand, the scrolling window mechanism ensures that {all basic sub-structure models are trained approximately equally.} Additionally, the adaptive window size allows real-time adjustment based on the available budgets of different satellites.
+On the other hand, {this method fully train data dispersed across distinct satellites.
 In the following section, we will describe the sub-structure aggregation method.}